 - Audit your contract — find every reconciliation, restructure, and prepayment clause that's already in your favor.

-- Negotiate with the current lender — most will flex when a broker presents the real numbers.
+- Negotiate with the current funder — most will flex when a broker presents the real numbers.

-- Shop new funding — if a refinance or consolidation is the better path, we find the lender willing to fund it, usually within 24 hours.
+- Shop new funding — if a refinance or consolidation is the better path, we find the funder willing to fund it, usually within 24 hours.

 The service is 100% free to you.
-Lenders pay our commission only when a new deal closes — same model that runs our entire brokerage.
+Funders pay our commission only when a new deal closes — same model that runs our entire brokerage.

 Frequently Asked Questions